-If you're only tackling a single room, but you still want to enjoy the benefits of demand-driven ventilation, our decentralised Waves system also ventilates on the basis of the humidity level, CO2 and unpleasant odours — just like our centralised ventilation systems.
+If you're only tackling a single room, but you still want to enjoy the benefits of demand-driven ventilation, our decentralized Waves system also ventilates on the basis of the humidity level, CO2 and unpleasant odors — just like our centralized ventilation systems.

-For various reasons, a decentralised solution might be the better option for you.
+For various reasons, a decentralized solution might be the better option for you.